11 Best Community Plugins for WordPress in 2026 (Complete Guide)

 - Need social networking?
 BuddyBoss or PeepSo.

-- Need forums? bbPress or wpForo.
+- Need simple forums? bbPress or wpForo.

 - Need paid access?
 MemberPress or Ultimate Member + add-ons.